jahneff/CPP-circle-splitter/README.md

 https://github.com/jahneff/circle_splitter/blob/master/img/bounding_circle.PNG
 <br />
 There are 6 dots on the inside and 6 dots outside the circle (the edge counts as inside).
-Also, it appears to be the smallest possible circle to be able to enclose 6 of the points.
+It appears by inspection to be the smallest possible circle to be able to enclose 6 of the points.